quynhcolleen/quynhcolleen/README.md

 ###

-✨ Messin' with stuff since 2023
+✨ Messin' with stuff since 2023.

-🥹 Currently studying at Hanoi University of Science & Technology
+🥹 Currently studying at Hanoi University of Science & Technology.

-👀 Majoring in Electronic & Telecommunication (I love coding tho)
+👀 Majoring in Electronic & Telecommunication (I love coding tho).

 🌸 A little naughty, a lot of enthusiasm!

+🎹 I do some music production as a side hobby too 😉!

 ###